Fire Island National Seashore: Wilderness area

 The Otis Pike Fire Island High Dune Wilderness, also known as Fire Island Wilderness, is a 1380 acre wilderness area on Fire Island.
 It is approximately 7 mi long and located on the eastern side of Fire Island.
 The United States Congress designated the Otis Pike High Dune Wilderness Area in 1980.
 The wilderness area is named for former New York Congressman Otis G. Pike, who co-sponsored the bill which created the Fire Island National Seashore and worked hard to secure public support and the legislation's passage through Congress to establish the new national park.
 It is the only federally designated wilderness area in New York State and one of the smallest wilderness areas managed by the National Park Service.

-The wilderness includes pine forests, grassy wetlands, and dunes that serve as habitat for white-tailed deer, herons and migratory waterfowl.
+The wilderness includes pine forests, grassy wetlands, and dunes that serve as habitat for white-tailed deer, piping plovers, herons and migratory waterfowl.
 The wilderness area does not technically include the beaches that face the Atlantic Ocean.
 Hiking, back-country camping, and fishing access are available within the wilderness.

 Access to the Otis G. Pike Wilderness can be obtained either from Watch Hill (which is accessible seasonally by ferry or private boat) or Smith Point County Park, accessible year round by car or bus.
 The Wilderness Visitor Center is located on the eastern edge of the wilderness, adjacent to Smith Point County Park.
 Privately owned Bellport Beach is located near the central area of the wilderness.